- Register for the Challenge

 - Fill out an introductory survey that will be emailed to you once you register.

-- Between now and May 31, implement or expand a minimum of five of the food saving practices listed below in your restaurant.
+- Implement or expand a minimum of five (5) of the food saving practices listed below in your restaurant.
 You may include practices that you used prior to the Challenge, but at least one new practice must be adopted for the Challenge.

 Food Saving Practices

 The best way to reduce the impacts associated with food waste is to prevent wasting food – prioritize these practices in your restaurant.
-The next most important strategy is to donate surplus food to organizations that can direct it to people in need.
-Finally, after maximizing prevention and donation strategies, direct any remaining food scraps to animal feed, compost or anaerobic digestion.
+The next most important strategy is to donate surplus food to organizations that will direct it to people in need.
+Finally, after maximizing prevention and donation strategies, direct any remaining food scraps to animal feed or a compost hauler.
 Visit EPA’s Food Recovery Hierarchy for more information.

 Reduce / Prevent Wasted Food

-- Measure back of house and/or front of house food waste (this can be as simple as separating food waste into a bucket and counting number of buckets generated each day for a week at the beginning and end of challenge period – or check Food Saver Reduction / Prevention section of this page for information on other measurement tools)
+- Measure back of house and/or front of house food waste (this can be as simple as separating food waste into a bucket and counting number of buckets generated each day for a week every month – or check the Resources section of this page for information on other measurement tools).

-- Adopt new practices for food purchasing, storage and right-sized cooking quantities to minimize waste
+- Adopt new practices for food purchasing, storage and right-sized cooking quantities to minimize waste; if possible, track any changes in amounts of food purchased.

-- Utilize foods that might otherwise go unused (like imperfect fruits and vegetables, unusual plant parts, and “nose to tail” approaches with animal products)
+- Utilize foods that might otherwise go unused (like imperfect fruits and vegetables and unusual plant parts) and take “nose to tail” approaches with animal products; record any new or modified recipes.

 - Offer more flexible portions (like smaller portions, half-size options, etc.)